Frequently Asked Questions

 Of course it wouldn’t hurt to know the local language, and you would get a much richer cultural experience if you did, but you shouldn’t worry too much if you don’t.
 We will teach you the basic words and phrases that travelers need to know, and you can bring along a little phrase book to bail you out in a pinch.
 We have also found that in big cities, border areas, and tourist towns there are many English speaking people and signs written in English.
 In smaller towns in out of the way places you are likely to encounter only Spanish, but small town folk are usually very nice and tolerant of your lack of language skills.
 They feel sorry for you!

-Since you will be the one carrying all of your belongings on your bike, the obvious answer is not too much.
+Since you will be the one carrying all of your belongings on your bike (unless you’ve chosen the fully-supported tour), the obvious answer is not too much.
 You’ll need clothing suitable for the typical weather conditions of the area in which you’ll be riding, for both on and off the bike.
 You’ll be able to wash things like socks and underwear at the hotel, so you don’t need a week’s worth.
 You’ll want personal items, a camera, maybe some Clif Bars, and certainly some sunscreen, a helmet and a light for your bike.
 We will help you figure that out when you’ve picked a tour.

 The main thing to keep in mind is that you’re not going on an expedition to the North Pole, so don’t pack like it.
 Even when we ride in remote areas the towns we pass through have stores, and people in Mexico buy the same kinds of things you do, so you don’t need to bring 10 AAA batteries and an extra toothbrush with you.

-There is no support vehicle.
+On most of our tours there is no support vehicle.
 You are expected to carry all of your belongings for the entirety of the trip, except for the box you shipped your bike in.
+We do offer occasional fully-supported tours, where you and your belongings can travel in air-conditioned style.

 We carry a cellphone that has a US number and works in Mexico.
 Shortly before we depart we’ll give you that number so that you can leave it with friends and family.
 We also carry devices enabled with Skype and many of the places we stay have wifi.